krwc/nixie/README.md

 beautiful creations capable of presenting time using cold cathode tubes.
 Ever since then, I wanted to create something similar, as it seemed like a pretty cool thing to do!

-After some time, and two PCB revisions, the clock was actually useful, weren't exploding, and were looking quite neat to me.
+After some time, and two PCB revisions, the clock was actually useful, wasn't exploding, and was looking quite neat overall to me.

 ![Photo](https://github.com/sznaider/nixie/blob/master/photo.jpg)
 ![PCB](https://github.com/sznaider/nixie/blob/master/pcb.png)